mounashree-prasanna/mounashree-prasanna/README.md

 🎓 Master's Student in Applied Data Science at San Jose State University
 💼 2 years experience in Software Development & Analytics
 📊 I'm passionate about leveraging data analytics, engineering, big data systems, and machine learning to build scalable solutions and drive informed decision-making.

+## 🚧 Currently Working On

+- Building AI agents that integrate large language models with real-world tools for automation and intelligent decision-making
+- Developing big data systems using technologies like Kafka, Spark, Airflow, and Snowflake to support scalable and real-time data processing
+- Exploring open-source ML and AI tools to create impactful, production-ready solutions

 ## 🔧 Tech Stack & Tools